 Plus, caffeine found in green tea can also have beneficial outcomes for your bones because caffeine can have anti-inflammatory effects on the body if taken in the right amount (about 300 milligrams/day).
 We wrote a pretty in depth piece about caffeine and bone health which you can check out here for more information.

-Green tea is also anti-inflammatory, which is fantastic because chronic inflammation causes bone loss!³ That’s why eating foods that are anti-inflammatory and alkalizing is so important for osteoporotic men and women.
+Green tea is also anti-inflammatory, which is fantastic because chronic inflammation causes bone loss!³ That’s why eating foods that are anti-inflammatory is so important for osteoporotic men and women.

 And while green tea gets a big tick from me, I’d love to see more research into the efficacy of green tea as an antioxidant and anti-inflammatory bone-builder in humans over longer periods of time.
 I’m also waiting for more research into how green tea affects bone quality (not just density) in humans.

-What’s My Best Advice for People Who Want to Kick Inflammation in the Butt?
+What’s My Best Advice for People Who Want to Reduce Inflammation?

 Incorporate anti-inflammatory gems into your diet like green tea, ginger and turmeric.
 Take a seriously potent fish oil that is fresh and high quality.